Serves about 8

 2 cups dried chick peas or 3 15 oz cans of chick peas

 3 -5 pounds lamb shank or other meat with bones

 3 pounds of Lamb tongue (optional)

 4 lemons or limes sliced

 *The stores usually sell mumbar in bags so you may not be able to pick the amount you want.
-You can clean and freeze whatever you don’t use for another time.
+You can freeze whatever you don’t use for another time.